guilsuper/goods-mvp/frontend/README.md

 # Product MVP frontend
 The frontend for the product mvp.

-## Installation

 ### Clone or Download

 -  Clone this repo to your local machine using
 ```
 git clone https://github.com/freeworldcertified/fwc.git
 ```